-Confederate state monuments at Gettysburg stand on West Confederate Avenue.
+When Mom and I go to Gettysburg, we usually drive on West Confederate Avenue.
+This is where the Confederate state monuments are located.
 West Confederate Avenue was built by the War Department in 1894.
 It follows the crest of Seminary Ridge, the starting point for many of the Confederate infantry assaults on July 2 and 3, and the position of many Confederate artillery batteries.

-The Virginia monument was the first southern state monument placed on West Confederate Avenue.
+The Virginia monument was the first southern state monument to be placed on West Confederate Avenue.
 It was dedicated in 1917 and is located near the spot where Robert E. Lee watched the repulse of Pickett's Charge.
 The monument stands 41 feet high and is the largest Confederate monument at Gettysburg.
+Ironically, when asked, Lee opposed building Confederate monuments.

 The North Carolina state monument was dedicated in 1929.
 It features figures of North Carolina infantrymen advancing during Pickett's Charge.
 It is surrounded by dogwood trees (the North Carolina state flower).